mapbiomas-brazil/irrigation/README.md

 This repository contains the scripts used in the classification of the irrigation theme.

 We recommend that you read the [Irrigation Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found in there.
-For the collection 6 of MapBiomas, we have three irrigation subclasses:
+For the collection 7 of MapBiomas, we have three irrigation subclasses and a new product of pivot individualization (in **beta** version):

  - Center Pivot Irrigation System
  - Irrigated rice
  - Other Irrigation System (some study areas of the Brazilian semi-arid region)
+ - Pivot Dynamics (**Beta**)

 ## How to use